New Advancements in X-Ray Imaging

 Synchrotron X-ray tomography (sCT) has been used to develop the EBS that achieves high resolution compared to the size of the biological sample.

-What It Means For The Medical World
+What These X-Ray Advancements Mean For The Medical World

 The researchers indicated that they believe “the improvements in medical diagnostic X-rays and CT scans, will reduce dose exposure, and improve image quality.”
 This in turn will justify the extra time and effort required to integrate these scintillators into existing X-ray machines.
 These new scintillators could also enable faster, more accurate inspections.